Krypton

 Safety Deposit Box Image

-A vault document resides on your device; an iCloud Drive or Dropbox document resides on the cloud and must be downloaded to the vault before it can be decrypted.
+The icon describes the location of the ciphertext: a vault ciphertext document resides locally on your iOS or macOS device; an iCloud Drive or Dropbox ciphertext document resides on the cloud and must be downloaded to the vault before it can be decrypted.

 Topics